 Learn the difference between a fulfillment center, warehouse, and distribution center — plus how they all work together to build an efficient fulfillment network.

-Fulfillment centers (FC) are warehousing facilities often run by a third-party logistics (3PL) company.
-Inventory is received, put away, and stored by the fulfillment center until customers make another order.
+Fulfillment centers are warehousing facilities often run by third-party logistic providers.
+As part of fulfillment services, inventory is received, put away, and stored until customers make another order.
 When fulfillment providers receive an order, they pick, pack, and ship the product to the end customer.

 Fulfillment warehousing typically isn’t intended for long-term storage.
 The longer that inventory sits on the shelf, the less profitable it is for you.
 That makes managing your inventory and prioritizing high-velocity SKUs more critical than ever.